ronny/ronny/README.md

 I’m Ronny.
 I’m a software engineer based in Melbourne, 🇦🇺 Australia.

-I currently work at [GetSetUp] as a lead engineer.
+I currently work at [GetSetUp] as a platform engineering manager.

 I have a [website] where I publish more things.